 Note: We recommend that any parent who has a different surname than their child also carry a photocopy of the child’s birth certificate while traveling, providing legal evidence of “guardianship” in case of need.

 If custody issues are a concern, parents may also request that their children’s names be entered in the U.S. passport name-check system.
 The Children’s Passport Issuance Alert Program provides notification to parents of passport applications made on behalf of minor children, and denial of passport issuance if appropriate court orders are on file with the CPIAP.
 The Office of Children’s Issues will provide more information.

 Rush Hour – When You Need a Passport Yesterday

-If you can't manage this, help is available.
-For a fee of $100-$175 per passport (on top of the regular Passport Agency fees), expediters can do the legwork for you.
-They'll get you the forms, take your stuff and wait and deliver your documents within 24-48 hours.
+If you don’t want to manage this, help is available.
+For a fee that may be a few hundred dollars (on top of the regular Passport Agency fees), expediters can advise you of the required paperwork, and do the legwork for you, ensuring you peace of mind.
+They’ll get you the forms, take your stuff, wait and deliver your documents, often within 24-48 hours.

 Confused by all this Passport Information?

 For Spanish language information on how to apply for a U.S. passport, passport application fees, and other travel information visit Travel.State.Gov/Pasaporte.
 For more information, take advantage of the National Passport Information Center’s toll-free phone assistance line, 877/487-2778, manned by English and Spanish speaking live operators from 8am-10pm weekdays, EST. TDD/TTY users may call 888/874-7793; recorded assistance is available 24/7 on both phone lines.

 Additionally, the NPIC claims they will answer email inquiries addressed to email@example.com within two normal business days.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.